 Greece suffers a similar fate.
-With steep cliffs along the coastline presenting a challenge for anyone wanting to develop agriculture as there are minimal coastal plains.
+Steep cliffs along the coastline present a challenge for anyone wanting to develop agriculture as there are minimal coastal plains.

 While the rivers inland feature more steep cliffs and are not long enough to be conducive to trade.
 The other issue is that Athens, the capital, is located in the south of the country, away from the rest of Europe.

 This means Greece relies on trade through the Aegean sea with less affluent neighbours.
 Geography has been a blessing for Europe, but there are still some places where it’s a curse.

 Takeaway 3 – Geography determines more than we realise